hadighasemi98/bitbargTest/README.md

 ## Overview

 This project is a Task Management System designed to challenge the technical skills of candidates in PHP, Laravel, PostgreSQL, Redis, and Docker.
-The project focuses solely on APIs and backend functionality, evaluating the candidate’s ability to implement secure, well-structured APIs, handle role-based permissions, and work with modern backend technologies.

 ## Features